About the organization

 Formulating and tailoring solutions to the changing needs of diverse groups of clients is at the core of what we do.
 Be-Atzmi develops innovative programs, unique solutions and customized models, and has produced a significant body of knowledge that is used by the organization and its partners.
 (To read more…)

-Be-Atzmi regularly works in cross-sector partnerships with: The public sector, including the Ministry of Social Affairs and Social Services, Prime Minister’s Office, Ministry of Economy, and the Ministry of Education; philanthropic organizations, such as the Ted Arison Family Foundation; businesses, such as Bank Hapoalim and Accenture-Israel; and nonprofits and social ventures.
+Consistent with the organization’s professional values, which aim to provide the participants in our programs with a comprehensive and holistic solution tailored to their needs, Be-Atzmi regularly works in cross-sector partnership with agencies and organizations from different sectors.
+The latter include the public sector – the Ministry of Social Affairs and Social Services, the Prime Minister’s Office, the Ministry of the Economy, the Ministry of Education and others; philanthropic organizations, such as the Ted Arison Family Foundation; businesses, such as Bank Hapoalim and Accenture-Israel and others; and nonprofits and social ventures.
 All of our partners jointly contribute to creating a broad-based and long-term solution that is adapted to the needs of the participants.
-(Read more…)
+(To read more…)